 The fifth Melbourne Forum on Constitution Building in Asia and the Pacific has been organised as a series of four online seminars.
-The fourth webinar will be held on 24 September 2020.
+The fourth webinar was held on 24 September 2020.

-This session puts the theme of representation in broader context, by examining the role of other institutions in responding to the pandemic, both domestic and international.
-In terms of domestic institutions, the session focuses on courts and fourth branch institutions.
-Internationally, it explores the respective roles of states and the international order in dealing with an emergency of this kind, and focuses in particular on the WHO and the UN.
+This session put the theme of representation in broader context, by examining the role of other institutions in responding to the pandemic, both domestic and international.
+In terms of domestic institutions, the session focused on courts and fourth branch institutions.
+It also explored the respective roles of states and the international order in dealing with an emergency of this kind, in particular the WHO and the UN.

 - Sri Lanka - Dinesha Samararatne